 Louise O’Hare is a writer, editor and organiser.
 She was an editor at Afterall from 2013-17 and completed her PhD at University of Northumbria in 2019.
 Her research is focused on the political potentials of memoir, gossip and anecdote, feminism, and an expanded vision of the caring economy.
-This necessarily involves considering representations of pleasure, idleness and work.
+This necessarily involves considering representations of socialism, pleasure, idleness and work.

 You can find selected work histories by following the links below.